7: The Psychology of Racism, Stereotyping, and Discrimination

 - Racism is “racial prejudice or discrimination.”

-These definitions might be similar to the ways in which you think about racism.
-Indeed, these definitions are widely used and they frame everyday discussions of the topic.
+These definitions might align with how you think about racism.
+Indeed, these definitions are widely used, and they frame everyday discussions of the topic.
 Thinking about racism as a problem among a certain set of biased or prejudiced people can lead us to underestimate the problem of racism.
-This is because it narrows the focus to individual acts motivated by hate or ignorance and it overlooks more systemic biases.
-In this module, we will discuss racism as a multifaceted and multi-level concept.
+This is because it narrows the focus to individual acts motivated by hate or ignorance, while overlooking systemic biases.
+In this module, we will discuss racism as a multifaceted, multilevel concept.

 Different Understandings of Racism

-Though this view is generally accepted by psychologists now, it has not always been the case.
+Though this view is now generally accepted by psychologists, it has not always been the case.
 In psychology, the term racism has sometimes been used synonymously with prejudice (biased feelings or affect), stereotyping (biased thoughts and beliefs, or flawed generalizations), discrimination (differential or the absence of equal treatment), and bigotry (intolerance or hatred toward those with differing beliefs) (Adams et al., 2008a; Adams et al., 2008b).
-This approach reduces racism to its most basic parts at the individual level so that it can more easily be studied in a laboratory.
+This approach reduces racism to its most basic components at the individual level, making it easier to study in a laboratory.
 However, it risks minimizing the institutional, systemic, and cultural processes that inform racism.

 Systemic Racism

 Second, racial categories were developed with intentions that have fluctuated over time.
-Racial categorizations have played a key role in dictating which people are marginalized.
+Racial categorizations have played a key role in determining who is marginalized.
 For example, upon their arrival in the British colonies in the 17th and 18th centuries, Irish Catholic immigrants were initially racialized as non-White, working and living alongside free and enslaved Black people (Ignatiev, 2012; Garner, 2007).
-As Celts, the Irish were considered a less-developed, uncivilized race relative to Anglo-Saxons and faced wide-spread discrimination in this context.
+As Celts, the Irish were considered a less-developed, uncivilized race relative to the Anglo-Saxons and faced widespread discrimination in this context.
 However, with a rising population of enslaved Africans and a need to easily distinguish enslaved from free laborers, it became useful to expand the definition of whiteness (Garner, 2007).
 In the United States, actively defining and redefining who could be considered racially ‘White’ (and free) fortified the racial hierarchy and ultimately cemented enslaved status as tied to Blackness.

 Modern ideas about race, in the Western world, have their foundations in histories of European imperialism and colonialism.
 European settlers came into (often violent) contact with communities that they deemed different in appearance and customs.
 Missionaries, slavers, and explorers commonly described darker-skinned “others” as uncivilized, barbaric, and otherwise culturally deficient in comparison to their European compatriots.
 The oppression of darker-skinned groups was often based on the assumed superiority of European language, intelligence, morality, beauty, and culture.
 Competitive pursuit of wealth among European nations accelerated the exploitation, enslavement, and genocide of non-European peoples across the globe (Guthrie, 2004).
 This process of deeming one’s own group as superior and another group as inferior to motivate and justify violence and colonization is not unique to European contexts, but its duration, extent, and lasting implications make it one of the most staggering examples.